Jeremy Vine: Controversies

 In December 2018, Vine apologised after a tweet suggested people in Wales should speak English.
 The tweet was deleted after Vine said that the tweet had been taken out of context and that he was talking about a caller to his show who had complained about Welsh people not talking in English in the pubs.

-In October 2019, the journalist Samira Ahmed brought legal proceedings against the BBC under the Equal Pay Act.
-Key evidence cited in the case revealed that Vine had initially been paid £3,000 (later reduced to £1,300) per episode for presenting Points of View at a time when Ahmed had been paid £440 an episode for presenting Newswatch, a similarly formatted show.
-The differential was defended in part by a BBC executive referring to Vine having had a "glint in his eye" and a "cheeky" and lighthearted presentation style.
-The London Central Employment Tribunal unanimously found in Ahmed's favour on 10 January 2020.
-There was no suggestion that Vine was involved in Ahmed being underpaid.
+On 25 May 2023, a post from the "Jeremy Vine on 5" Twitter account asked if it was "time to crack down" on sick people claiming out-of-work benefits.
+The tweet was criticised by disability campaigners who accused it of "trolling" and "demonising" sick people.
+The tweet was later deleted.

 Personal life

-Vine was married to an American banker, Janelle, for seven years, which ended in 2000.
-Vine stated that it was very sad, but their jobs and travel meant they had seen very little of each other in three years.
-He married Rachel Schofield, a journalist and news presenter, in 2002.
-The couple have two daughters.
+Vine was married to an American banker, Janelle Muntz, for seven years, which ended in 2000.
+Vine stated that it was "very sad", but their jobs and travel meant they had "seen very little" of each other in three years.
+He married Rachel Schofield, a journalist and news presenter, on 14 September 2002 in Tipton St John, Devon.
+The couple live in Chiswick, London, and have two daughters, born in 2004 and 2006.
+They had previously lived in Brackenbury Village.

-Vine is the patron of Radio St. Helier, a UK‐registered charity providing radio programmes to patients at St. Helier Hospital in Carshalton.
+Vine is the patron of Radio St Helier, a UK‐registered charity providing radio programmes to patients at St Helier Hospital in Carshalton.

 Vine is a practising Anglican and attends church.
-He has deplored what he sees as the marginalisation of Christians in British society, saying that "You can't express views that were common currency 30 or 40 years ago".
+He has deplored what he sees as the marginalisation of Christians in British society, stating in 2009 that "You can't express views that were common currency 30 or 40 years ago".

 In August 2016, a car driver threatened and was abusive to Vine while he was cycling along Hornton Street in Kensington, London.
 Vine captured the encounter on his helmet camera, later broadcasting it on YouTube where it was viewed several million times.
 Vine also reported it to the police.
 On 18 April 2017, the car driver was jailed for nine months for threatening behaviour.
+At the time of the incident, she was subject to a suspended sentence for various other offences.